I grew up wanting to save the world. Actually it wasn’t so much a “want” as an obligation.

 And both of our feelings are perfectly okay.

 Her shock at this concept made me realize that other kids might be struggling with it too.
 So in our playtime, we invented Jess and Casey.
-Then, I wrote a book.
+Eventually, we wrote a book.

 Maybe for dealing with life.